This post may include affiliate links. If you make a purchase, I’ll earn a small fee at no extra cost to you.

-If that Febreeze commercial is running then there are still many families still using it in there home.
+If that Febreeze commercial is still running then there are many families still using it in their homes.

-To make your own fabric or air freshening spray you’ll need a spray bottle, essential oils, plus ingredients you probably already have in your home.
+To make your own homemade fabric or air freshening spray you’ll need a spray bottle (it’s best to use glass), essential oils, plus ingredients you probably already have in your home.

-My favorite essential oils to use are Lemon, Tea Tree Oil, or Frankincense because of their ability to kill germs and I like the way they smell.
+My favorite essential oils to use are Lemon, Tea Tree, or Frankincense because of their ability to kill germs and I like the way they smell.

-If you prefer you can select a premade blend to make it even simpler.
+If you prefer you can select one of the premade blends I mentioned above to make it even simpler.

-1 Cup Vinegar or 1/c Cup Vodka or 1 Cup Witch Hazel (get it here)
+- 1 Cup Vinegar or 1 Cup Rubbing Alcohol or 1 Cup Witch Hazel (get it here)

 3. Add in essential oils